Perimenopause Sensory Overload: When Everything Feels Too Much

 Autism: sensory processing and recovery time

 Autistic adults frequently describe sensory sensitivity and sensory avoidance patterns that affect daily participation, especially in busy, unpredictable environments.[8]
-If you’re autistic (diagnosed or not), perimenopause may feel like your usual coping systems suddenly don’t stretch as far—particularly if masking has been a long-term strategy.[11,12]
+If you’re autistic, whether diagnosed or not, perimenopause may feel like your usual coping systems suddenly don’t stretch as far, particularly if masking has been a long-term strategy.[11,12]

 Two things matter a lot:

-• Predictability: knowing what’s coming (lighting, noise, schedule) reduces load.
+• Predictability: Knowing what’s coming with lighting, noise, and schedule reduces load.

-🧩 Key takeaway: For many autistic adults, overload isn’t rare -it’s cumulative.
-Recovery is part of functioning.[8]
+🧩 Key takeaway: For many autistic adults, overload isn’t rare.
+It’s cumulative, and recovery is part of functioning.[8]

 ADHD: distractibility and overwhelm